Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts.md

 **Marcus**: "I understand your concerns, Isabella, but we need to prioritize national security.
 AI can help us achieve that."

+**Isabella**: "But at what cost?
+We need to ensure that technology serves everyone, not just the privileged."

 ### Scene 2: Seeking Common Ground
 *Setting: A quiet café after a long day of meetings.*

 **Isabella**: "Maybe we can find a middle ground.
 What if we propose a policy that includes safeguards for marginalized communities?"

 **Marcus**: "That could work.
 If we frame it as a way to enhance security while promoting equity, it might gain traction."

+**Isabella**: "Exactly!
+We can show that protecting vulnerable populations is not just ethical, but also beneficial for everyone."

 ### Scene 3: Climactic Confrontation
 *Setting: A public forum where both are presenting their views on AI policies.*